-[This post is tied to my earlier works where I’m developing next generation tasting notation ideas and a wine recommendation engine.
-You need to write this kind of junk to organize your thoughts so you can push forwards.]
+[This post is tied to my earlier works where I’m developing next generation tasting notation ideas and a wine recommendation engine.]

 Vino Endoxa: The Categories of Affect versus Sensation